Flank/flank-dashboard/docs/19_feature_design_template.md

 The design section purposes discovering the implementation details for the feature.
 What is the structure of the feature?
 How is the feature to be integrated into the project/component(s)?
 And many other details are covered by the subsections below.
 But before we dive into explanations for the design parts, one should consider the following rules that hold for the whole design section:

-- The design acts within the requirements examined in the [Requirements](#requirements) section.
+- The design acts within the requirements defined in the [Requirements](#requirements) section.
 - The design details all the [Analysis]($analysis) section describes/touches.
 - The design's subsections must not leave open questions about the selected implementation approach.
 Each section ends with clear and definitive details about exactly one implementation approach.